 1.6.
 Conflict of Interest Applicants responding to this RFP may not have any personal or business interest that would present an actual, potential, perceived or apparent conflict of interest with the performance of the contract being awarded.

 1.7.
-Distribution of the Invitation for Proposals: This invitation has been released by notice to potential applicants identified by PICS.
+Distribution of the Invitation for Proposals: This invitation has been released by notice to potential applicants identified by PICS Society.

 1.8.
-PICS is not committed to Applicant’s Expenses: The application process will not necessarily result in a commitment to sign a contract with the applicant.
-PICS shall not be liable for any expenses incurred by any Applicant for the submission of this RFP.
+PICS Society is not committed to Applicant’s Expenses: The application process will not necessarily result in a commitment to sign a contract with the applicant.
+PICS Society shall not be liable for any expenses incurred by any Applicant for the submission of this RFP.

 1.9.
-Successful Applicant: The successful applicant will be required to enter into a Service Agreement with PICS.
+Successful Applicant: The successful applicant will be required to enter into a Service Agreement with PICS Society.
 Please be advised that successful applicant will be required to: 1.9.1.
 Provide the services for a defined period of time; 1.9.2.
-Provide invoices to PICS on account of their services, accordingly; and 1.9.3.
-Provide PICS with an GST number for their business.
+Provide invoices to PICS Society on account of their services, accordingly; and 1.9.3.
+Provide PICS Society with a GST number for their business.

 1.10.
 External Factors:

-PICS reserves the right to withdraw this RFP or terminate the resulting contract within the terms of the contract without penalty.
-PICS programs and services receive funding from various sources and therefore all contracted services are subject to budget constraints.
+PICS Society reserves the right to withdraw this RFP or terminate the resulting contract within the terms of the contract without penalty.
+PICS Society programs and services receive funding from various sources and therefore all contracted services are subject to budget constraints.

 2. KEY DATES